| A week of grumpy weather |

 looking for temporary foster parents for several of their stray dogs.
 The lake at the Hacienda Mundaca Park was

-overflowing, saturating the area around the Isla Animals Clinic, soaking in
+overflowing, saturating the area around the Isla Animals Clinic, and soaking through the walls and floors.
+The free

 spay and neuter clinics were cancelled for the next few days until the

 cages around when we popped by a couple of nights ago.
-They are such a hard working group of people.
+They are such a hard-working group of people.

-it was the availability of a better food source that prompts her to make the
+One local humorist suggested that the availability of a better food source prompted her to make the

-CFE changing weak power pole on our street |
+| CFE changing the weak power pole on our street |

-Closer to home we have had an interesting week,
+Closer to home, we have had an interesting week,

 exacerbated by the rain and higher humidity.

-night.
+Our third GE Profile side-by-side refrigerator died.
 Then our new hot water heater

 decided to take a day or two off from work, thinking that Lawrie and I would